-- 5 eggs per week per child are being provided as additional food item.
-The Unit Cost is Rs.3.90 ps per day per child.
-Wherever the egg is not being consumed on religious/ caste grounds, banana is being served to the children. - The local community is also providing additional items like fruits, milk and sweets on special occasions.
+❖ 5 eggs per week per child are being provided as additional food item.
+The Unit Cost is Rs.4.50 ps per day per child.
+Wherever the egg is not being consumed on religious/ caste grounds, banana is being served to the children.